ebaymademepoor/django_milestone_project_myTeam/README.md

 many built in features as standard that makes the whole process of building the site better and faster.

+#### 9: NAME - Amazon Web Services

+I am using an AWS S3 bucket to store all static and user generated media files.

 ## WEBSITE WORKINGS:

 ### Django